paypal/squbs/docs/http-services.md

 ## Overview

 HTTP is the most pervasive integration protocol.
-It is the basis for web services, both client and server side.
-Akka HTTP provides great server and client side APIs. squbs has the intention to maintain these APIs without change.
+It is the basis for web services, both client and server side. pekko HTTP provides great server and client side APIs. squbs has the intention to maintain these APIs without change.
 Instead, squbs provides the infrastructure allowing production-ready use of these APIs by providing standard configuration for HTTP listeners that services can use to accept and handle requests, and pipelines allowing logging, monitoring, authentication/authorization, before the request comes to the application and after the response leaves the application before it goes onto the wire.

-squbs supports Akka HTTP, both the low-level and high-level server-side APIs, for defining services.
+squbs supports pekko HTTP, both the low-level and high-level server-side APIs, for defining services.
 Both APIs enjoy the full productionalization support such as listeners, pipelines, logging, and monitoring.
 In addition, squbs supports both Scala and Java flavors of service definitions.
 These service handlers are declared in classes and registered to squbs in the metadata through the `META-INF/squbs-meta.conf` file through the `squbs-services` entry in this file.
 Each style of service is registered in the same manner, just by providing the class name and configuration.

-All squbs service definitions have access to the field `context` which is an `akka.actor.ActorContext` useful for accessing the actor system, scheduler, and a variety of Akka facilities.
+All squbs service definitions have access to the field `context` which is an `pekko.actor.ActorContext` useful for accessing the actor system, scheduler, and a variety of pekko facilities.

 ## Dependencies